Vision dream stories

 Freelance Vision Relay

 It’s 2030 I leave my home to go for a walk, crossing the countryside.
 I come across drones, running on solar energy, which spread products on a field.
-The farmer is next door serene, unprotected.
+The farm next door is peaceful, without protection.
 It is true that now, thanks to technological advancement, chemistry is no longer polluting, it helps to preserve the nature.
 It even enriches soils without distorting them, the soils are no longer depleted and their yield is optimal.
 All ecosystems are preserved, man no longer has to deplete resources for his survival.
 This does not only apply to fertilizers or phytosanitary products but to all everyday products: cosmetics, dishwashing liquids, detergent, motor oil … Green chemistry makes it possible to synthesize products without impacts on humans and nature without exhausting natural resources (water, forest, air, food etc.).

 Data Owner Competence Leader